Patrick Diamond

-Patrick Diamond worked as a policy advisor under the Labour Party government of the United Kingdom in a role covering policy and strategy.
+Patrick Diamond (born 29 November 1974) worked as a policy advisor under the Labour Party government of the United Kingdom in a role covering policy and strategy.

 He is Senior Lecturer in Public Policy at Queen Mary University of London, co-chair of the think-tank Policy Network, Gwilym Gibbon Fellow at Nuffield College, Oxford, and a visiting fellow in the Department of Politics at the University of Oxford.
 Patrick is a board member of the Prisoners' Education Trust (PET), the Dartington Service Design Lab, and the Campaign for Social Science.

 Early life and education

 Patrick Diamond was brought up and schooled in Leeds.
 He worked as a kibbutz volunteer on Kibbutz Lahav in Israel in the spring of 1994.
 After graduating from Clare College, Cambridge, with a double first-class honours in Social and Political Sciences and an MPhil from the Cambridge Institute of Criminology, Diamond was elected as the National Chair of Labour Students from May 1998 - April 1999.
 While attending Cambridge University, Diamond was Chair of the Cambridge University Labour Club during the 1997 general election.